sandialabs/scot/docs/source/maintenance.rst

 Admin / Maintenance
 ================================
-Well would you look at that, a nice pretty GUI interface for SCOT Administration.
+Well would you look at that!
+There is a nice, pretty GUI interface for SCOT Administration.
-To get to this admin interface click on the gear in the top right hand of the page
+To get to this admin interface click on the gear in the top right hand of the page.

 .. image:: _static/images/admin_pointer_nav_bar.png

 Monitor System Health
 ^^^^^^^^^^^^^^^^^^^^^
 The default admin page is a System Health monitor that presents current statistics about your server.
-Useful in debugging simple isues like full disk, low memory, or high CPU load
+The System Health Monitor is useful in debugging simple issues like full disk, low memory, or high CPU load.

 .. image:: _static/images/admin_system_health.png